Ketel Marte Player Props: Diamondbacks vs. Brewers

 Ketel Marte At The Plate

-- Marte enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .381 with one homer.

-- In eight of 10 games this year (80.0%), Marte has reached via hit, and that includes multiple hits twice.
+- Marte has gotten a hit in eight of 11 games this year (72.7%), with multiple hits twice.

-- He has hit a home run in one of 10 games, and in 2.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.